AGilsoul/My-Projects/PROJECT-DESCRIPTIONS.md

 # CS-Portfolio
 Project Descriptions:

-HIGHLIGHTED PROJECTS - These are the projects that I am most proud of, the descriptions of which can be found with a ** next to them:
+HIGHLIGHTED PROJECTS - These are the projects that I am most proud of, the descriptions of which can be found with a ** next to them all of which are C++:

 KNearestNeighbors